 Build and run the sample app

-Enable developer options and USB debugging on your phone.
+Enable developer options and USB debugging on your device.

 In the Unity Build Settings window, click Build and Run.

-Unity builds your project into an Android APK, installs it on your phone, and launches it.
+Unity builds your project into an Android APK, installs it on your device, and launches it.

-Move your phone around until ARCore starts detecting and visualizing planes.
+Move your device around until ARCore starts detecting and visualizing planes.

 Tap a plane to put an Andy Android object on it.